Drosenwinkel/list-user-repos/README.md

 # list-user-repos
-Simple python program that returns a list of repositories for a given github user.
+Simple python program that returns a list of repositories for a given github user using the [github rest API](https://developer.github.com/v3/repos/).

 USAGE: